 Things to note before booking your Muscat accommodation

-- Family-sized hotel rooms are hard to come by, most places you will need to look at two interconnecting rooms or otherwise hotel apartments if you have more than 3 guests.
+- Family-sized hotel rooms are hard to come by; in most places, you will need to look at two interconnecting rooms or otherwise hotel apartments if you have more than three guests.

 - Beware the taxes!
 Expect an extra 17% on top of your bill for Services & VAT

 Before we dive in, let’s take a quick look at the layout of Muscat.
 Nestled at the foot of the Hajar Mountains, which run from Musandam in the north all the way down to Muscat.
 It is a very spread out, low-rise city that wraps itself to the coast and valleys.

 To the north-east, you will find the Muscat International Airport MCT, then the areas of Shatti al Qurum (home to the Sultan Qaboos Grand Mosque), Muttrah where you’ll find the Corniche and Muttrah Souk, and around to Old Muscat for the Al Alam Place and Museum area of Muscat.